by Aidan O’Neill

 Below is an example of the Kx for Surveillance cross-asset investigation screen.
 It demonstrates a clear pattern of ‘market impacting’ buy -side activity influencing the price of an underlying (top chart), while the same participant benefits on their trading of an associated derivative (bottom chart).
 This investigation screen gives analysts a quick and clear insight into the market moving participant’s impact on both markets.

 The investigation screen depicts EUR/USD trading by a market participant in both the underlying asset and a derivative market.
 The participant enters the derivative market, shortly before starting a series of executions on the underlying market.
 Their buy activity in the underlying market encouraged an upward price movement there, and was followed by a similar rise in the derivative market.
-When they could execute to a profit in the derivative by liquidating their position, they did – a neat demonstration of inter-trading.
+When they could execute to a profit in the derivative by liquidating their position, they did – a clear indication of inter-trading.

 The processing power of kdb+ is unparalleled and is consistently the top performing time-series database according to STAC Research.
 Its ability to perform complex, vectorized calculations is well matched to the challenges posed by market manipulation analysis.
 For instance, consider the requirement of calculating statistically significant price movements in an underlying stock in inter-trading analysis, across potentially tens of thousands of underlying assets.
 Hugh Hyndman’s excellent analysis on kdb+ performance versus competitors (https://kx.com/benchmarking/) outlines kdb+’s power in performing complex, vector operations, often outperforming competitors by thousands of queries per second.